enigmampc/tendermint/docs/introduction/README.md

 against the block hash, and that the block hash is signed by a quorum.

 There can be multiple ABCI socket connections to an application.
-CometBFT creates three ABCI connections to the application; one for the validation of transactions when broadcasting in the mempool, one for the consensus engine to run block proposals, and one more for querying the application state.
+CometBFT creates four ABCI connections to the application; one for the validation of transactions when broadcasting in the mempool, one for the consensus engine to run block proposals, one for creating snapshots of the application state, and one more for querying the application state.

-It's probably evident that applications designers need to very carefully design their message handlers to create a blockchain that does anything useful but this architecture provides a place to start.
+It's probably evident that application designers need to very carefully design their message handlers to create a blockchain that does anything useful but this architecture provides a place to start.
 The diagram below illustrates the flow of messages via ABCI.